 - English-taught degree exemption: Prior UK or overseas degree taught in English (Ecctis verification for overseas qualifications)

-Full Student route framework including CAS rules, sponsor licence requirements, and the Confirmation of Acceptance for Studies framework is covered in our dedicated Student route guide linked in the requirements table above.
+Full Student route framework including CAS rules, sponsor licence requirements, and the Confirmation of Acceptance for Studies framework is covered in our dedicated Student visa requirements guide linked in the route table above.

 Family Route — Spouse, Partner, and Fiancé English Progression

-Family route English requirements progress from A1 initial entry → A2 extension → B1 settlement (B2 from 26 March 2027).
-Only speaking and listening skills are tested (no reading or writing).
+Family route English progresses from A1 entry → A2 extension → B1 settlement (B2 from 26 March 2027).
+Only speaking and listening are tested.
 The same A1, A2, B1 standards apply to spouses, civil partners, unmarried partners, and fiancé(e)s.
-For the full route-specific framework including all SELT options, exemption details, fees, and strategic timing around the B2 March 2027 cut-off, see our dedicated spouse visa English language requirement guide.
+For the full route-specific framework including SELT options, exemptions, fees, and timing around the B2 cut-off, see our spouse visa English language requirement guide.

 | Family Route Stage | CEFR Level 2026 | Common Approved Tests |